cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ## ~~Unit~~ Integration tests

-If you now try running your existing tests you will see a lot of **null pointer exceptions**.
-That's because, as they are, the tests set up your checkers keeper [without a bank keeper](https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/keeper_test.go#L30-L34).
-Cosmos SDK does not have [mocks](https://en.wikipedia.org/wiki/Mock_object) right now.
-So, instead of passing a mocked bank when setting up your test keeper, you need to build a proper bank keeper too.
-Fortunately, you do not have to do it from scratch.
-Taking inspiration from [tests on the bank module](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L66-L110), you prepare your code and tests in order to accommodate and create a full app, which will contain a bank keeper.
+If you try running your existing tests you will see a lot of **null pointer exceptions**.
+That's because currently the tests set up your checkers keeper [without a bank keeper](https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/keeper_test.go#L30-L34).
+Cosmos SDK does not have [mocks](https://en.wikipedia.org/wiki/Mock_object), so instead of passing a mocked bank when setting up your test keeper you need to build a proper bank keeper too.
+Fortunately, you do not have to do this from scratch: taking inspiration from [tests on the bank module](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L66-L110), prepare your code and tests in order to accommodate and create a full app which will contain a bank keeper.

-Your existing tests, although never pure **unit** tests in the first place are now going to be true **integration** tests.
+Your existing tests, although never pure **unit** tests, will become true **integration** tests.

-In your previous tests, each test function took a [`t *testing.T`](https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/end_block_server_game_test.go#L12) object.
+Previously, each test function took a [`t *testing.T`](https://github.com/cosmos/b9-checkers-academy-draft/blob/ba95217/x/checkers/keeper/end_block_server_game_test.go#L12) object.
 Now, each test function will be a method on a test suite that inherits from [testify's suite](https://pkg.go.dev/github.com/stretchr/testify/suite).
-This has the advantage that your test suite can have as many fields as necessary or useful.
-So far, the objects that you have used and would welcome in the suite are:
+This has the advantage that your test suite can have as many fields as is necessary or useful.
+The objects that you have used and would welcome in the suite are:

 ```go
 keeper    keeper.Keeper